Canada's Wonderland: Kings Entertainment and Paramount era

 In 2001, a new themed area called Zoom Zone was added within the KidZville section.
 Three new attractions were built in that area: Silver Streak (a family roller coaster), Blast Off (a "frog hopper"), and Jumpin' Jet.
 In 2002, the park unveiled Action Zone, a new themed area replacing the Exposition of 1890, which at the time contained already existing rides and added the Psyclone ride.

 Splash Works also received its third and most current upgrade, with the addition of a child water playground area called Splash Island and the removal of Pipeline.

 On 11 May 2003, with the park packed with people for Mother's Day, two guests were involved in a fight at the front gates of the park, which led to a shooting death.
 It was thought to have followed a prior dispute involving the two over a drug exchange, according to York Regional Police.
-The park has since added metal detectors at the front gate, with additional security.
+The park has since added metal detectors at the front gate, with additional security, but not as a direct result of this event.

 In 2005, the park introduced Fearfest, a Halloween event featuring various haunted house attractions in different themed areas.
 Though the section for smaller children was closed off, the park continued running many of the thrill rides during the event, such as the Thunder Run, in which patrons ride a mining type train through a mountain.
 During the Halloween season, it is re-themed as the "Haunted" Thunder Run, with a darker tunnel and more strobe lights, fog machines, and black-light lit scenes featuring the "skeletons" of miners.

 In 2006, the park introduced Spooktacular, a child-oriented Halloween event.
 The event included children's rides, costume contests and a treasure hunt.
 Spooktacular was open on weekends during the daytime, while Fearfest remained open at night.
-Fearfest got renamed to Halloween Haunt and Spooktacular to Camp Spooky.
+Fearfest was renamed Halloween Haunt and Spooktacular was renamed Camp Spooky.